Bernstein-Szeg\H{o} measures on the two dimensional torus

 \begin{section}{Introduction}

 \begin{subsection}{Prelude}

 In several recent papers, J. Geronimo and H. Woerdeman have presented a number of important generalizations of classical theorems revolving around such topics as orthogonal polynomials on the unit circle, Fej\'er-Riesz factorization, and autoregressive filter design to the context of two variables; namely, generalizations to the two dimensional torus or just the \emph{2-torus} $\mathbb{T}^2 = (\partial \mathbb{D})^2 \subset \mathbb{C}^2$ (also known as the distinguished boundary of the bidisk $\mathbb{D}^2$).
-See \cite{Ger-Woe}, \cite{Ger-Woe2}, \cite{Ger-Woe3}.
-One of the goals of this paper is to present and prove many of their results from a different viewpoint\footnote{The perspective of Geronimo and Woerdeman may best be described as matrix polynomial theory, while our own perspective may be described as reproducing kernel theory.
-Our approach is partially inspired by the book \cite{Simon}.} so that a larger audience may appreciate what they have done.
-In addition, we show that one of their formulas actually gives a new proof of And\^o's inequality via an equivalent version proven by B. Cole and J. Wermer.
-This may sound quite specialized; however, the results in this paper have consequences that anyone can appreciate.
+See \cite{Ger-Woe}, \cite{Ger-Woe2}, \cite{Ger-Woe3}, \cite{Ger-Woe4}.
+The approach of Geronimo and Woerdeman may best be described as matrix polynomial theory.
+In this paper we present a new viewpoint---namely that of reproducing kernels---so that a larger may appreciate what they have done.

+A major theme in this paper is the use of Bernstein-Szeg\H{o} measures, which are nothing more than absolutely continuous measures on the 2-torus (or even the $n$-torus for that matter) with weight given by the reciprocal of the squared modulus of a stable polynomial.
+Studying such measures allows us to give a new proof of And\^{o}'s inequality from operator theory via an equivalent version proven by B. Cole and J. Wermer.
+The proof here is somewhat more elementary than other proofs (although not necessarily shorter).
+As is well-known, And\^{o}'s inequality is intimately related to finite interpolation problems for bounded analytic functions on the bidisk (Pick interpolation), and therefore this work provides a new connection between ideas in orthogonal polynomials and interpolation.

+All of this may sound quite specialized; however, the results in this paper have consequences that anyone can appreciate.
 Let us whet the reader's appetite with the following interesting by-product of our work (which will also serve to introduce the terms \emph{degree} $(n,m)$, \emph{reflection}, and \emph{stable}).

 \begin{theorem} Let $q$ be a polynomial in two complex variables of \emph{degree} $(n,m)$, i.e.

 and define the \emph{reflection} $\refl{q}$ of $q$ to be

 The polynomial $q$ has no zeros in the closed bidisk $\overline{\mathbb{D}}^2$ (i.e. $q$ is \emph{stable}) if and only if there exists a $c>0$ such that